C-is-for-Cicero/learning-Python-for-the-memez/README.md

 ## Content of the repository

-This repository contains code I wrote whilst doing The Python Mega Course: Build 10 Real World Applications on Udemy.
+This repository contains code I wrote whilst doing The Python Mega Course: Build 10 Real World Applications on Udemy, aswell as some other code that has to do with python.
 Sections 3 - 12 cover the basics but I wanted to include them in this repository to be thorough.

 ### Section 3 - The Basics: Data Types
 ### Section 4 - The Basics: Operations with Data types